How to Conduct an Interview: Questions to Ask

 - How is your department structured in terms of reporting relationships?

-We all tend to hire in our own image, but look beyond immediate chemistry by asking questions like:
+We all tend to hire in our own image, but when it comes to how to conduct an interview, you need to look beyond immediate chemistry by asking questions such as:

 - How many hours a day do you find it necessary to work in order to get your job done?